 These days, maintaining a delivery service can be a logistical headache.
 Paper and pen or even a computerized spreadsheet can't cut it.
 In 2022 and beyond, construction industry customers demand speedy service to help them in their struggle to meet deadlines.

 Curri’s advanced logistics platform keeps you informed about where the product is at all times.
 The visibility offers assurance to both you and your customer.
 Once set up, the platform is easy to use and requires minimal effort.
 Finally, it can be integrated with other systems, such as inventory tracking which gives you a clear picture of supplies.

 Curri Kickstarts Your Supply Chain

-After a few rough years, the supply chain remains fractured.
+After a few rough years, the American supply chain remains fractured.
 Shortages and disruptions have become the norm rather than the exception.
 To cope with the challenge, construction material suppliers must ensure their logistics are top-notch to meet their customers’ demands.

 Curri can boost your part in the supply chain and keep product moving.
 The construction industry requires the consistency that comes with a smooth-flowing supply chain.